ethereum-optimism/community-hub/src/docs/governance/howto-delegate.md

 ::: tip

-Make sure you understand and follow the [delegate code of conduct](https://gov.optimism.io/t/delegate-code-of-conduct/3943)
+Make sure you understand and follow the [code of conduct](https://gov.optimism.io/t/code-of-conduct/5751)

 :::